 It concludes that dietary fibres can be considered key ancestral compounds that preserve gut ecology, especially regulating macronutrients and host physiology.
 Screening novel fibers, both extracted and purified from food as well as those selectively modified or synthesised, for their potential as the next-generation prebiotics, and defining efficient strategies to reintroduce high amount of fibres aiming at replenishing the gut microbiome with essential missing microbes, will be the next challenge to significantly impact gut microbiota-associated human diseases.
 Finally, a better understanding of diet-microbiota interactions will help to develop a personalised nutrition approach that would target and reduce more efficiently the incidence of chronic inflammatory diseases.

 A varied diet rich in fruit and more importantly vegetables, pulses, wholegrains, nuts and seeds is the best way to increase your fibre consumption.
-The Fibre File by Josie Wareing covers everything you need to know about fibre.
+The Fibre File by Josie Wareing, our Troo nutritional therapist, covers everything you need to know about fibre.

 Incorporating Troo products is an easy and delicious way of increasing prebiotic fibre in your diet.
-A bowl of Troo Granola is almost one third of the recommended fibre intake (over 9g in a 45g serving); whilst two teaspoons of our Troo Spoonful of Fibre is almost 8g of fibre.
+A bowl of Troo Porridge or Troo Granola is almost one third of the recommended fibre intake; whilst two teaspoons of our Troo Spoonful of Fibre syrup is almost 8g of fibre.